wienerr/Piklist-Documentation/content/tutorials/workflows/placing-add-new-post-workflow.md

 This code is hooking to `admin_init()`, and looking at the HTTP Request variable.
 If `$_REQUEST` is set to `flow`, and the flow is add_post (set in the header file), and the `flow_page` is step_2, then remove post type support for the Editor with Posts.

 That’s it!
 You now have the default Add New Post page placed in a Piklist Flow.
-Refer to the [documentation on Workflows](/file-structure/parts/workflows/) to find out how to add fields to Step 2 of your Workflow.
+Refer to the [Building Your First Workflow](/tutorials/workflows/building-first-workflow/) Tutorial to find out how to add fields to Step 2 of your Workflow.